Potsdam in Three Days

 To end the day you can stay in the same area as there are plenty of bars and pubs.

-3rd day Island of great Thoughts
+3rd day Isle of Inspiration

 No Potsdam-visit without Sanssouci Palace.
 Of course.
 With more than 300.000 visitors each year its truly not just Frederick’s favorite palace anymore.
 It served Frederick II. as a summer residence and pleasure palace in which he wanted to enjoy his private life.